-The Residence Area Coordinator will appoint a Residence Life staff member to conduct an investigation when necessary.
+The Supervisor, Residence Life will appoint a Residence Life staff member to conduct an investigation when necessary.

 If roommates/neighbours have concerns with their living environment, the following steps are required in pursuit of a mutually-agreeable solution.

-a.
-Roommates/neighbours must first honestly and openly talk with each other and attempt to work out the issues;
+b.
+Roommates/neighbours must first honestly and openly talk with each other and attempt to work out the issues

 c.
-If the problem fails to be resolved, roommates /neighbours must then consult the Resident Assistant (RA), who will mediate discussions in the hopes of arriving at a resolution to the issue(s);
+If the problem fails to be resolved, roommates /neighbours must then consult the Resident Assistant (RA), who will mediate discussions in the hopes of arriving at a resolution to the issue(s)